arielb135/RabbitMQ-with-istio-MTLS/README.md

 This sketch illustrates what happens:
 ![TLS](https://github.com/arielb135/RabbitMQ-with-istio-MTLS/blob/master/sketches/tls.png)
-* The destination rule is deployed in the client's namespace, and directs that it wants to talk as MTLS to the host *.rabbitns.svc.cluster.local
+* The destination rule is deployed in the client's namespace, and directs that it wants to talk as MTLS to the service rabbitmq-internal.rabbitns.svc.cluster.local
 * The policy says to enable MTLS for the whole namespace, but exclude certain ports

 ## Issue 3 - Headless service DNS entry cannot participate in MTLS